-Best DJ Headphones For All Budgets
+7 of the Best DJ Headphones for All Budgets

 Best DJ Headphones

 Every DJ needs a good pair of headphones.
-Whether you’re constantly in the mix, occasionally cueing or just need to plug them into the mic jack to tell the people in front to stop bumping your table, headphones are indispensable for a DJ.
-You may not always play on your own decks but headphones?
+Whether you’re constantly in the mix, occasionally cueing, or just need to plug them into the mic jack to tell the people in front to stop bumping your table, headphones are indispensable for a DJ.
+You may not always play on your own decks, but headphones?
 They’re personal.

 The best DJ headphones are a different breed from studio or consumer-grade ones.
 They’re loud enough to be heard in the booth, they’ll give you the frequency response that you need to ensure a solid mix and they sit comfortably, whether you’re wearing them on your head or over just one ear.